 During, your root canal treatment, we carefully access and inspect the internal structures of your tooth and roots.
 We then remove the deteriorated and inflamed tissues from each root and, when necessary, treat with medication to promote healing.
 Some instances require two or more treatment visits to fully resolve your symptoms, but with our new GentleWave cleaning procedure, most root canal therapy can be performed in one visit.
 The root canal therapy is completed by filling the roots after successful resolution of symptoms.
 These appointments range from 45 minutes to 2 hours.Most cases require you to return to your General Dentist for a permanent crown.

 During these post-treatment appointments, we monitor healing after your endodontic thereapy is completed.
 This is part of our commitment to providing your ideal dental care.

 The fee for your endodontic treatment will be based on the extent of treatment necessary.
 During your consultation visit we will discuss the probable number of visits, their length, and the fees involved.
 Endodontic fees usually range from $900 to $1,500.
 It is our policy that payment is made at the time of treatment.

 We are pleased to offer CareCredit to our patients.
 CareCredit is a convenient, no initial payment, low monthly credit payment plan for dental treatment plans from $1,000 to $25,000.

 We do, as a service for our patients, submit insurance claims; however, treatment costs are ultimately the patient's responsibility.

-The following Insurance options are contracted with our office.
-We also work with other options very frequently.
+We are In-Network with a number of insurance companies that can be seen here, but we also work with other carriers very frequently.
 If you have any questions about insurance through our office, please contact us.